DistributedComponents/coqproject/README.md

 NAMESPACE_A=Foo
 ```

-Note that "." can't be part of a variable name, so it's replaced by "_".
+Note that "." cannot be part of a variable name, so it is replaced by "_".
 So, to put the current directory in the namespace `Bar`, set
 ```bash
 NAMESPACE__=Bar